 7. Join Industry Networks and Groups

-Trade shows help with finding suppliers for dropshipping businesses, but industry networks and groups are another effective resource.
+Trade shows help with finding suppliers for dropshipping businesses, but industry networks and groups are other effective resources.

 Most retailers aren’t eager to divulge the secrets of their success, including the names of their dropshipping suppliers.
 However, the people who join industry communities want to share, learn, and grow.
 You can gain valuable insight from industry veterans by becoming part of the dropshipping community.
 For example, your peers could suggest better suppliers or warn you about suppliers to avoid.